 General Fund.
-There were no significant changes to the original budget.
+See the budget comparison schedule for changes between the original budget and final budget.
 There were no differences between the final budget and actual amounts.

 CAPITAL ASSETS AND DEBT ADMINISTRATION

 Capital Assets.
 The School experienced capital asset activity during the year.
 Please refer to a note to the accompanying financial statements entitled Capital Assets and Depreciation for more detailed information about the School's capital asset activity.